 It's an exciting time for women in business.
-The seventh annual 2017 State of Women-Owned Businesses Report by American Express found:
+The 2021 Annual Report by the National Women’s Business Council found:

 Across diverse industries, women are making a more significant mark on business and the economy than ever before.
 If you want to be the next woman leader in business or start your own company, bookmark these resources for women in business.

 Financial Aid and Scholarships for Women Studying Business

 Many scholarship options are available to women who are interested in studying business.
 Start with the federal financial aid programs, and then investigate the dozens of scholarships out there.
 A few to look into include:

 Whether you have an amazing business idea and are ready to get to work, or you need funding for your current business, grants and funding options abound.

 Want to network with other women in business?
 Looking for educational events?
 Consider joining a professional association to gain valuable new relationships and increase your knowledge.

 - American Association of University Women: This organization promotes equity and education for women and girls.

 - American Business Women's Association: This organization connects women in business and provides leadership, education, networking, and recognition opportunities.